Maximizing Submodular or Monotone Approximately Submodular Functions by Multi-objective Evolutionary Algorithms: Introduction

 To the best of our knowledge, only two pieces of work in this direction have been reported.
 Reichel and Skutella~\cite{reichel2010evolutionary} first studied the problem class of maximizing linear functions with $k$ matroid constraints, which includes some well-known combinatorial optimization problems such as maximum matching, Hamiltonian path, etc. They proved that the (1+1)-EA can obtain a $(1/k)$-approximation ratio in $O(n^{k+2}(\log r+\log w_{\max}))$ expected running time, where $n$, $r$ and $w_{\max}$ denote the size of the ground set, the minimum rank of the ground set w.r.t. one matroid and the maximum weight of an element, respectively.
-Later, a generalization of this problem class, i.e., the objective function is relaxed to satisfy the monotone and submodular property, was considered in~\cite{friedrich2015maximizing}.
-The (1+1)-EA was shown able to achieve a $(\frac{1}{k+1/p+\epsilon})$-approximation ratio in $O(\frac{1}{\epsilon}n^{2p(k+1)+1}k\log n)$ expected time, where $p\geq 1$ and $\epsilon >0$.
-Friedrich and Neumann~\cite{friedrich2015maximizing} also studied a specific non-monotone case for the objective function, i.e., the objective function is symmetric.
-They proved that the expected running time until the GSEMO obtains a $(\frac{1}{(k+2)(1+\epsilon)})$-approximation ratio for maximizing symmetric submodular functions with $k$ matroid constraints is $O(\frac{1}{\epsilon}n^{k+6}\log n)$.
+Later, Friedrich and Neumann~\cite{friedrich2015maximizing} considered a more general problem class, where the objective function is relaxed to satisfy the monotone and submodular property.
+The (1+1)-EA has been shown to be able to achieve a $(\frac{1}{k+1/p+\epsilon})$-approximation ratio in $O(\frac{1}{\epsilon}n^{2p(k+1)+1}k\log n)$ expected time, where $p\geq 1$ and $\epsilon >0$.
+They also studied a specific non-monotone case, i.e., symmetric objective functions, and proved that the expected running time until the GSEMO obtains a $(\frac{1}{(k+2)(1+\epsilon)})$-approximation ratio for maximizing symmetric submodular functions with $k$ matroid constraints is $O(\frac{1}{\epsilon}n^{k+6}\log n)$.